 Waupaca applied to UniverCity for the years 2023-26 to move forward on big ideas that require additional time and technical capacity.
 The city plans to address issues like land use planning, street design, childcare, and the environment.

-2. Creating an Environmental Sustainability Plan.
+2. Creating an environmental sustainability plan.
 Environmental Studies 600: Environmental Studies Capstone.
 Kim Wahl.

 1. Designing an integrated and accessible Waupaca River Walk.
 Planning and Landscape Architecture 611: Senior Project in Landscape Architecture Studio – Capstone.
 Eric Schuchardt.

-5. Evaluating feasibility and benefits of removing the Felt Mill Dam.
+4. Evaluating feasibility and benefits of removing the Felt Mill Dam.
 Civil and Environmental Engineering 578: Senior Capstone Design.
 Jan Kucher, Derek Hungness, and Kim Gonzalez.

-6. Story mapping to envision the future of the Felt Mill Dam.
+5. Story mapping to envision the future of the Felt Mill Dam.
 Environmental Studies 978: Environmental Conservation Tools Modules.
 Ed Boswell.

-7. Evaluating feasibility and benefits of removing the Light Plant Dam.
+6. Evaluating feasibility and benefits of removing the Light Plant Dam.
 Civil and Environmental Engineering 578: Senior Capstone Design.
 Jan Kucher, Derek Hungness, and Kim Gonzalez.

-8. Maximizing economic development through the Waupaca Recreation Center expansion project.
+7. Maximizing economic development through the Waupaca Recreation Center expansion project.
 Bolz Center for Arts Administration.
 John Surdyk and Aaron Thielen.

 1. Developing a continuity of governance plan.
 Interdisciplinary Engineering 303: Applied Leadership Competencies in Engineering.
 Angela Kita.